 You may be able to open a business account online instead of visiting the bank in person.
 However, this option is often not available for companies involved in telemarketing, gambling, cashing checks, completing wire transfers, exchanging currency, or dealing precious metals.

 What You'll Need to Open a Business Bank Account

-The documents you need to open a bank account depends on the type of business organization you have.
-Requirements for an LLC differ from a sole proprietorship, for example.
-Typical documents needed for different business types are outlined below:
+The documents you need to open a bank account depend on the type of business organization you have.
+For example, requirements for an LLC differ from those for a sole proprietorship.
+Typical documents needed for different business types are outlined below.